 Single set of quality standards – the Aged Care Quality Standards

-Subject to parliamentary processes, from 1 July 2019, this new single set of standards, called the Aged Care Quality Standards, will replace the:
+From 1 July 2019, the new single set of standards, called the Aged Care Quality Standards, will replace the:

 - Accreditation Standards

 - Home Care Standards